MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/Tokens.md

 *   In case of User Tokens, single token provides access to all groups a user is part of
 *   For a single connector, developers can generate tokens for multiple groups

-Once Refresh Token is provided by either Group-Admin or user to the Developer, it should be used to generate Access Token.

-Kaizala presents two method to generate Refresh tokens programatically
+Kaizala provides two other methods to generate Refresh tokens programatically
 * Using API (Will add soon)
 * Using OAuth (Will add soon)

+Once Refresh Token is provided by either Group-Admin or user to the Developer, it should be used to generate Access Token.

 ## Methods to generate Access Token

 As a developer, you would now have a Connector ID, Secret and a Refresh Token that should be passed on to you.
 Using this, you can generate an access token.

+Kaizala provides two method to generate Access tokens
+* Using API
+* Using OAuth

 ### Generate Access Token using API